Madhavan0704/Power-BI---Project/README.md

-# Power-BI---Project
+# Shopify Analysis Dashboard
-I developed a comprehensive project in Power BI, creating multiple insights and details tab to analyze the data.
-This process involved several stages including data preparation, data cleaning and data visualization.
+## Project Objective
+The goal of this project is to analyze Shopify sales data in Power BI to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
+By designing an interactive dashboard, the objective is to help stakeholders identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.